 Continuing Education Activity refers to educational activities in which interpreters participate to improve their professional knowledge, skills, and abilities.
 The instruction may be directly related to the act of interpreting, or may cover ethics, terminology, pertinent special topics, and areas of expertise.
-Continuing Education Activity may include courses offered at accredited institutions of higher learning or conferences and workshops organized by other groups or individuals.
+Continuing Education Activity may include courses offered at accredited institutions of higher learning, or conferences and workshops/activities organized by other groups or individuals specifically designed to enhance interpreter skills and knowledge.
+General broad topics not exclusively addressing the needs of interpreters will not be approved for DSHS continuing education credits.